2023-Govtech-Geekout-GDS/documentation/docs/backend/11-Refactoring.md

 # 1.1 Refactoring

+## Things to Do

 ![images](https://user-images.githubusercontent.com/25238106/133753451-12bb5fca-fa01-41cd-b666-9629940b4784.jpg)

 The tests are passing!
 That's it ... right?
 For a hackathon / school project, probably.
 Knowing when to walk away is an essential life skill.

 One major difference when moving from school to a company is the size of the codebase.
 A single repository may hold multiple projects, with dozens of schemas and micro-services.
 Organizing code in a predictable, sensible way allows readers to understand the essentials without needing the full context.
 And well-factored code allows for meaningful testing, which then allows everyone to edit confidently.
 Popular acronyms for such ideas include [SOLID](https://stackify.com/solid-design-principles/), [DRY](https://thevaluable.dev/dry-principle-cost-benefit-example/) and [KISS](https://www.interaction-design.org/literature/article/kiss-keep-it-simple-stupid-a-design-principle).

 ## Why's the code like that?
 We began with 3 CRUD methods, and you've written 2 more.
 They've been put in 2 separate files  ... but why?
 Imagine reading the code for the first time - the separation of code into files should be a meaningful signal about the code's structure.
 Code organization that results from the history of your writing process is rarely relevant to future dev work.

 Refactor the 2 files.
 You can either place each function in their own file (total 5 files), or join them all into 1 file.
 Don't forget to update the import statements in `index.ts`

 ### Checkpoint
 None!
 Refactoring often produces invisible changes.
-When your code is complete, `npm run test:1` to verify that it is still `3 skipped, 9 passed, 12 total`.
+When your code is complete, `npm run test:1` to verify that it is still `2 skipped, 9 passed, 11 total`.

 ## Less is More
 Reading through the methods, you'll notice a lot of code that's similar.
 For example, the error-handling in `deleteTodoById` reads: